svaderia/svaderia.github.io/README.md

 - [X] Make it easy to add new stuff to website.
 Add even small things in a folder called snippet.
 Inspired from [here](https://wincent.dev/snippets)
 - [X] Make everything searchable.
 I want to keep writing only because I can quickly find the things I liked or the things I read and want to re-read again.[^1]
+- [X] Add a new navigation on DSA page.
+- [X] Add competitive resources better on the website.
+Look at the repo for the ideas.
 - [ ] Merge all the pages of experience into one, Basically Projects, Exeperience, Publication, etc.
 - [ ] Port the old blogs from gujju coder website [GujjuCoders](https://github.com/svaderia/GujjuCoders/tree/master)
-- [ ] Add competitive resources better on the website.
-Look at the repo for the ideas.
 - [ ] Have an automated port from notion to the website. makes life easier (maybe)
 - [ ] Let's have public TODO of things I want to do in life.
 Like [cryptopals](https://cryptopals.com/) challanges, or [pythonchallange](http://www.pythonchallenge.com/about.php), or the [distributed](https://fly.io/dist-sys/) challange, or the [notpron](http://www.notpron.com/notpron/),